pcwa-ahendricks/shared-web-lib/README.md

 - `/rate-adjust-2018` Was used on NG version of website.
 - `/about-pcwa/board-minutes` Was used on NG version of website.
 Stopped using about-pcwa for board related URLs.
+- `/newsroom/news-release` Was used on NG version of website.
+Use plural route instead.